eladw917/mixpanel_quickhide/docs/user/README.md

 5. See timeline showing these events

 6. Navigate to User B's profile
-7. Open extension → Event Timeline tab
+7. Open extension → Quick Timeline tab
 8. Same events already checked
 9. See User B's checkout events
 10. Click event to investigate in Mixpanel